 The point is, such a dire shortage of skills in the cybersecurity profession can hide a host of sins.
 For example, how does an organization know that they are getting a qualified, useful, "job ready" candidate?
-There are certifications and degree programs of course, but it's more about skills than acquiring knowledge (for the same reason that I'll never have Ty Cobb's batting average no matter how much I study the rules of baseball).
+There are certifications and degree programs of course, but it's more about skills than acquiring knowledge (for the same reason that not just anyone can have Ty Cobb's batting average no matter how much they study the rules of baseball).

 There are also individuals out there that just won't ever be a "rock star" security practitioner because of the way they view the world.
 A "security mindset" involves looking instinctively for ways to "game the system", circumvent controls, or obtain unexpected consequences through purposeful misuse.
 If someone doesn't do that innately, it's hard to teach that.
 They might make a passable resource, but they'll probably never excel.